 As mentioned by everyone who has been here, Alaska is open year-round and has a myriad of experiences to serve visitors no matter what time of the year they choose to visit Alaska.
-The best time to visit Alaska is a highly vague question not leading to any specific answer.
+It is a highly vague question not lead to any specific answer.

 With many well-known celebrities hailing from Alaska like Charles Melton, James Morrison, and Bob Ross, Alaska is one place that we cannot miss out on.

 Exceptional History of Alaska

 Alaska is said to have been home to natives who were different from the ones recognized through the years and found to have been “bearded people who worshipped the icons.”
 They were later identified as the Tlingit people, Haida, and Tsimshian people.

 Alaska, like most of America, was colonized too.
 Russians were the ones who primarily settled in Alaska, though they did not colonize the people there with not a lot of resources there which was profitable.

 The touch of their time can still be seen there today, with numerous places being named in Russian.
 The Spanish came here next during numerous expeditions, and by 1785, Alaska was a European settlement.

 With considerable powers trying to take control here, military bases were built here during the Second World War, when the population of Alaska increased.
 The Russians then bought the land in Alaska, only to retreat a few years later and raise the U.S. flag.
 The land was then again subject to occupation by the Empire of Japan.

 Today the land there is still not a bustling state with a vast population but more of a tourist space with myriad attractions (Alaskan wildlife, the Alaska cruise, Midnight Sun, Aurora viewing, and fall colors of Southcentral Alaska).